AttractionsAttractions in FiveWalt Disney World (FL)

 Construction on Space Mountain at Disney World started on December 15, 1972.
 The iconic conical building – 183 feet tall, 300 feet in diameter – was the work of Disney Imagineer John Hench.
 Its unique appearance is the result of putting the support beams outside the structure, instead of inside.

-Further along in the queue, there are seven lighted celestial charts.
+⭐ Further along in the queue, there are seven lighted celestial charts.
 The second one, Titan Stations Sector Two, marks the location of “Disney’s Hyperion Resort” in the upper right.
 Hyperion Avenue was the street where the Walt Disney Studios moved in 1926.

 5. The Nuts and Bolts.

 Space Mountain is located inside Tomorrowland in the Magic Kingdom.
-It’s an indoor ride so the weather doesn’t affect its operation.
+It’s an indoor ride, so the weather doesn’t affect its operation.
 It has a fairly long indoor queue, but if the line extends outside the building, guests waiting to ride will be exposed to the weather.

-The ride vehicle for Space Mountain is a 3-seater rocket, with two of the rockets in each train.
+The ride vehicle for Space Mountain is a 3-seater rocket, with two rockets in each train.
 Seats are positioned front to back, so you’ll be pretty much riding solo, which can be scary for younger kids who would prefer to sit next to a parent.

 Legs must be extended in the rocket

+Guests must be 44 inches or taller to ride; as with all rides that have a height requirement, Space Mountain offers Rider Switch.
 Disney advises that for safety, you should be in good health and free from high blood pressure, heart, back or neck problems, motion sickness, or other conditions that could be aggravated by this adventure.
 Expectant mothers should not ride.
 Guests with a sensitivity to flashing lights, loud noises, or sudden drops may want to sit this one out as well.
 You will probably not be surprised to hear that service animals are not permitted on this attraction.

 The Bottom Line.